arkivanov/Decompose/docs/navigation/stack/navigation.md

 ## StackNavigator extension functions

 There are `StackNavigator` [extension functions](https://github.com/arkivanov/Decompose/blob/master/decompose/src/commonMain/kotlin/com/arkivanov/decompose/router/stack/StackNavigatorExt.kt) to simplify the navigation.
-Some of which were already used in the [Child Stack overview example](../overview#example).
+Some of which were already used in the [Child Stack Overview example](overview.md#example).

 ### push(configuration)